Stamp Duty Australia 2026 Calculator for Aussie Expats

 Stamp Duty Australia: How Much Do You Need to Pay?

-The stamp duty cost for most properties typically ranges between:
+Stamp duty cost for most properties typically ranges between:

 • 2-3% for properties valued under $500,000